memser-spaceport/pln-directory-portal/docs/GUIDELINES_PULL_REQUEST.md

 ## Best Practices

 - Always review, test and debug code changes before opening a pull request to ensure that the code is working as intended;
-- Avoid large commits and always split them into smaller chunks if possible;
 - Use the appropriate labels when opening pull requests;
 - Follow the validation criteria strictly;
 - Keep the number of open pull requests to a minimum to avoid merge conflicts.